echamudi/poster-egg/README.md

 Code and documentation copyright 2019 the [Poster Egg Project Authors](https://github.com/ezhmd/poster-egg/graphs/contributors).

-Poster Egg code is licensed under {{code_license}}.
+Poster Egg code is licensed under [AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.en.html).
 Images, logos, docs, and articles in this Poster Egg project are released under [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode).

 Libraries, dependencies, and tools used in this project are tied with their own licenses respectively.